stratworld/strat/docsSrc/markdown/Guides/Bookstore.md

 ### Sales Dependency

 Lets spice things up by adding an external service dependency.
-If you've ever worked on a large service oriented architecture you know that no service exists in isolation, and connecting to external services is a massive PITA.
+If you've ever worked on a large service oriented architecture you know that no service exists in isolation, and connecting to external services can be a massive PITA.

 Change the assignment of getSales in getBooks.js:1 from
 ```js